react-navigation/react-navigation/docs/guides/Screen-Navigation-Prop.md

 ## `goBack` - Close the active screen and move back

 Optionally provide a key, which specifies the route to go back from.
-By default, goBack will close the route that it is called from.
-If the goal is to go back *anywhere*, without specifying what is getting closed, call `.goBack(null);`
+By default, goBack will close the currently active route (which most of the time is the route that it is called from).

 ```js
 class HomeScreen extends React.Component {